Neighborhood-Based Bartering Networks: The Original Sharing Economy

 Is Bartering the Economy of Days to Come?

 Though bartering might echo the past, it’s impressively modern in application.
-Experts argue that as economic landscapes grow and video platforms rise, bartering could get its spot as a complementary economic system.
+Experts argue that as economic landscapes grow and tech platforms rise, bartering could get its spot as a complementary economic system.

 “Bartering isn’t just nostalgic—it’s a practical option embodying the growing want for community and sustainability,” claims Rebecca Carter, an urban sociologist based in Denver.